 Holden asked for a Robot party first.
 No problem, I thought, we could use Wendy’s super adorable Robot pattern and the whole party would be sorted.
 Just add food and kids.
 Done and done?
 Not so fast.

 Later, he updated his desired theme to include “Robots-Lego-StarWars-electric” and that kids should bring bikes.
 Ugh.
 Ok, well I didn’t give up my aim to please, because there is some overlap in those ideas.
-There’s Lego Star Wars, right?
-(I understand that 5 and 6 year olds are way into that stuff, and Alec and I are geektastic enough to be excited about it; but at age 4, we hadn’t gone there yet.)
+(I had vaguely heard of Lego Star Wars but, at age 4, we hadn’t gone there yet.)
 And there are droids robots in Star Wars.
 So, we decided to press on letting Holden call the shots.

 I ordered an ice cream cake.
 With a robot on it.
 Check.